 Texas Health and Human Services (HHS) is transforming to be a more functional, efficient, effective and responsive organization.
 Our employees bring to this new venture experience in service delivery and working with stakeholders.
 The new HHS strives to be transparent, accountable and responsive.

 In September 2016, Texas began transforming how it delivers health and human services to qualified Texans.
-The transformed HHS is made up of the following agencies and departments:

 HHS employees dedicate themselves to ensuring that Texans receive the benefits for which they are qualified.
 But we can only go so far.
 We rely on caring people in our local communities giving their time and talents to provide things the state does not, such as mentoring children and learning to manage their benefits.

 From the headquarters in Austin to eligibility offices in the Rio Grande Valley to laboratories in the Panhandle, HHS employees are there to respond to the needs of Texans.